Students enrolled in university credit courses through Continuing Education may be eligible for financial assistance.

 Continuing Education offers a Nontraditional Student Scholarship each semester.
 The scholarship awards funding toward the cost of one course up to a maximum of $700 and is competitive based on an essay.
 Nondegree seeking students (students not formally admitted to a CU degree program) age 22+ are eligible to apply.
-The deadline for submitting the spring application is January 31, 2014.
+The deadline for submitting the summer application is May 23, 2014.

 Endorsed by both the Consumer Federation of America and the National Association for Consumer Advocates, Fool Proof is a free financial education tool designed to help students understand credit and manage money.

 Email questions to our Financial Aid Advisor at email@example.com